 What are some recommended activities when visiting Burgundy?

-From riding vintage trains to a wine tasting at local family-owned wineries, there is something for everyone in the Burgundy region!
+From riding vintage trains to wine tasting at local family-owned wineries, the location offers options for all interests in the Burgundy region!
 Participate in a guided tour of one of the many chateaus.
 Whatever you choose to do, it won’t disappoint.

 What kind of wine is Burgundy?

 Burgundy is the name given to the wines produced in this region.
 Burgundy wines are typically Pinot Noir or Chardonnay, with some exceptions such as Aligote, Sauvignon Blanc, and Gamay.
 Most burgundy wines come from small family-owned vineyards, often with centuries of tradition behind them.

 How far is the Burgundy wine region from Paris?

 The Burgundy wine region is approximately 200km (124 miles) southeast of Paris.
 It takes about 2-3 hours to drive, but you can also take a train, which would take less than two hours.

 - Italy vs France: Which is Better to Visit?